-If you have been out of OSU for more than 4 terms (not counting summer) then you’ll need to be re-admitted to the University.
+If you have been out of OSU for more than four terms (not counting summer), you need to be readmitted to the University.
 (Readmittance to University).

-If you want to return to OSU, students will need to meet with an adviser.
-Prior to meeting with an adviser, be sure to read the Oregon State University Instructions For Suspended Students (pdf)
+If you want to return to OSU, you need to meet with an advisor.
+Prior to meeting with an advisor, be sure to read the Oregon State University Instructions For Suspended Students (pdf).

-There are a few majors in the CPHHS that are Pre-Professional programs.
-Students must apply to these programs once prerequisites are completed.
+Some majors in the College of PHHS are Pre-Professional programs.
+Students must apply to these programs after prerequisites are completed.
 Applications for these programs are submitted during Spring term only.
 Admission to these programs is very competitive.
 Please review the program for requirements.

 An option is at least 21 credits of designated courses in the major, at least 15 credits of which are upper-division courses (numbered 300 and above).
 Most majors in the College of PHHS require an option.

 CPHHS offers a Human Development and Family Science degree with a General option.
-If you are a new student with eCampus, complete the online orientation through eCampus.
-When the orientation is complete the eCampus adviser will contact you.
+If you are a new student with Ecampus, complete the online orientation through Ecampus.
+When the orientation is complete, the Ecampus advisor will contact you.

 No. Students in CPHHS are not required to have a minor; however, many students choose to complete a minor to complement their major or to meet credit hour requirements.